hotpeppersec/cloudlab/docs/_source/02_docker.rst

 ecosystem is to be left behind in terms of technological prowess.
 That said, it's just beyond the scope of this book.
 Learning about containers, pipelines, infrastructure, and so on are the foundational elements you will want to become familiar with in preparation for expanding your mindset into the greater dimensionality that orchestration realizes.

+For this stage of our journey to DevSecOps enlightenment, it is enough to know that orchestration exists and have a bit of familiarity with its purpose.